Master minimap reading, enemy tracking, and vision control to dominate every match

 Beyond just checking the minimap, advanced players actively track enemy movements and predict where they're going.
 This lets you make proactive plays instead of reactive ones.

 Start by tracking the enemy jungler.
-Note which buff they started on (you can tell by which side their laners leash).
-If they started top-side blue, their standard rotation takes them bottom by around 1:30.
+Note which buff they started on.
+You can tell by watching which side their laners move to help leash.
+If they started on top-side Purple Buff, their standard rotation takes them bottom by around 1:30.
 If they haven't ganked by 2:00, they're either farming or coming for you.

 The concept of enemy tempo is critical.
-After a team fight, track which enemies died, when they respawn, and how long it takes them to reach the nearest objective.
-A Turtle fight where you know one enemy has a 20-second death timer is a free objective.
+After a team fight, track which enemies died, when they respawn, and how long it takes them to walk to the nearest objective.
+A Turtle fight where you know the enemy jungler has a 20-second death timer is a free objective.
 Build the habit of tracking these timers mentally.

-Bushes are the primary vision mechanic in MLBB.
+MLBB has no purchasable wards.
+Bushes are the primary vision mechanic, and whoever controls them controls the information.
 Standing inside a bush hides you from enemies who aren't also in it.
-Whoever has bush control has more information and more options.
+This makes bush control the foundation of every macro decision.

 In laning, controlling the nearest bush is essential.
-It lets you hide your movements, trade without taking minion aggro, and threaten the enemy with your invisible presence.
-If you're in the bush and they're not, they have to play as if you could jump them at any moment.
-That's free zoning.
+It lets you hide your movements, trade without drawing minion aggro, and threaten the enemy with your invisible presence.
+If you're in the bush and they're not, they have to play as if you could strike at any moment.
+That's free zoning without spending a single ability.

 River bushes between lanes are the most contested vision spots on the map.
 They cover the primary rotation paths, so controlling them gives early warning of ganks and invades.
 As a roamer or jungler, spend time in river bushes when you're not clearing camps.
-Your presence denies the enemy information and creates fear.
+Your presence alone denies the enemy information and creates pressure across the map.

 Bushes around Turtle and Lord pits are critical during objective fights.
-Before starting any objective, have your roamer check these bushes.
-Many Lord fights are lost because a team starts without clearing bushes first, and an enemy assassin sneaks in for a steal.
+The Lord area contains more bushes than any other part of the map.
+Before starting any objective, have your roamer check every bush nearby.
+Many Lord fights are lost because a team starts without clearing bushes, and an enemy assassin sneaks in for a Retribution steal.

 Fog of war is the darkness covering areas where you have no allied vision.
-You only see what your allies and their minions can see.
+You only see what your allies, minions, and allied structures can see.
 Mastering fog means using it offensively and respecting it defensively.

 Offensively, fog is your best friend for ambushes and flanks.
-Before a team fight, position in fog on the enemy's side.
+Before a team fight, position in fog on the enemy's flank.
 They can't see you, so your arrival from an unexpected angle is devastating.
-Assassins and initiator tanks should always path through fog when looking for engagements.
+Assassins and initiator tanks like Khufra and Johnson should always path through fog when looking for engagements.
+Johnson's ultimate turns fog into a weapon because enemies cannot react to a car they never saw coming.

 Continue improving your gameplay with our other in-depth strategy guides covering every aspect of Mobile Legends.